 According to Article 3 (2), the GDPR applies to anyone - based anywhere in the world - who:

-According to the GDPR, data protection is a basic human right.
+Also according to the GDPR, data protection is a basic human right.
 Recital 1 of the GDPR states that "everyone has the right to the protection of [their] personal data."

 Log data is collected by applications, websites and instant messaging platforms to record the interactions between a user and a system.
 Log files hold a record of activity on a web server, and can be used to identify things such as: